Joe-Ralph/system-design-primer/ProductCompanies/README.md

 # Stacks and Queues

-1.  **Three in One**: Describe how you could use a single array to implement three stacks.
+1.  `**Three in One**`: Describe how you could use a single array to implement three stacks.[here](https://github.com/Joe-Ralph/Codeit/blob/master/programs/cpp/guviDS/ThreeStackWithArray.cpp)
 2.  **Stack Min**: How would you design a stack which, in addition to push and pop, has a function min which returns the minimum element?
 Push, pop and min should all operate in O(1) time.
 3.  **Stack of Plates**: Imagine a (literal) stack of plates.
 If the stack gets too high, it might topple.
 Therefore, in real life, we would likely start a new stack when the previous stack exceeds some threshold.
 Implement a data structure SetOfStacks that mimics this.
 SetOfStacks should be composed of several stacks and should create a new stack once the previous one exceeds capacity.
 SetOfStacks.push() and SetOfStacks.pop() should behave identically to a single stack (that is, pop ( ) should return the same values as it would if there were just a single stack).
 4.  **Queue via Stacks**: Implement a MyQueue class which implements a queue using two stacks.